-P0103 purpose code: your complete guide to advance export payments
+P0103 purpose code: Complete guide to advance export payments India

 Receiving advance payments from foreign clients?
 You need the P0103 purpose code.
 This code tells your bank and RBI that the money you're receiving is an advance against future goods exports.